racitup/djangoshop-subscribe/README.rst

 -  Admin interface to allow emails to be authored and sent out to subscribed users.
--  Integrate subscriptions with post_office templates.
 -  Tests.
+-  Remove included email framework.
 -  Continuous build integration including compatibility testing with various python, Django and Django-SHOP versions.